siudej/Cite/README.md

 Installation:
    Go to `Macros->Open Macro Editor`.
 Click on `New Item` and paste the contents of the `TexShop.applescript` file into the content field.
 Add some name and a convenient keyboard shortcut.
 The main Application must be started at least once before running the macro.

+##### OS X Services
+The supplied Automator scripts (workflows) allow filtering of any selected text in any application through the software.
+The output can either replace the selection, or appear in a new TextEdit window.
+Then right click on a selected text and look for Cite in Services.

 ### General requirements
 * LaTeX/BibTeX
 * `PyQt` (4 or 5)